 - Inspect your gown from time to time during storage (your anniversary date is a good time to remember).
 Stains not initially apparent could appear later and should be tended to immediately.

 Preserving the quality of your wedding gown may be one of the finest gifts you can give yourself and a loved one.
+See additional information on our Expert Wedding Dress Dry Cleaning and Preservation Services Page

 Article courtesy and used by permission from DLI.
 The Drycleaning & Laundry Institute helps professional cleaning services succeed in quality cleaning and education.